Tools & Processes used

 Naturally, I did print the whole lot several times, but when I got to that point I had fooled myself to think that it could not look better.

-In the second edition, vector-graphics (from Visio and Corel) are exported as PDF into Latex, which in reality passes it “as is” to the printer.
+From the second edition onwards, vector-graphics (from Visio and Corel) are exported as PDF into Latex, which in reality passes it “as is” to the printer.
 Much better.

 Excel graphs are also exported as PDF.
 A hidden gem in Excel.